niketa282/Simulator/README.md

 processor.cpp - Implementation of main module.

-memory.h - Mimics hardware RAM where data can be read and written.
+memory.h - Mimics hardware RAM where data can be read from and written to.
 Implemented for LOAD/STORE instructions.

 files/ - Contains all the files used during testing.